gretkierewicz/dissertation/README.md

 Local with SQLite DB

 ## Last changes
-###20/12/2020

-- FIX - Employees list view will now send full data with CSV format
-- Added output with messages to the employees/csv_files_upload action.
-Now it displays records' Errors, Updated/Created successfully and No action (by the e_mail)
+###28/12/2020

+- Employees / Orders list - using short serializer now, added order_by

 To be done: